magento/devdocs/guides/v2.0/cloud/requirements/cloud-requirements.md

   -  /guides/v2.1/cloud/reference/git-integration.html
 ---

-The following requirements detail technologies, knowledges, accounts, and steps to complete when working with your Magento Commerce code and store in the Cloud.
+The following requirements detail technologies, knowledges, accounts, and steps to complete when working with your {{site.data.var.<ee>}} code and store in the Cloud.

 ## Prerequisite technologies and knowledges {#cloud-req-pre}
 The following technologies are requirements for developing and deploying your store code: